 Dargah Ajmer or Khawaja Gharibnawaz Dargah Ajmer is a holy place where one can experience divinity in the air.
 The holy Sufi dargah (shrine) of Sufi saint Moinuddin Chisti is visited not only by Muslim followers but by people of other religions as well.
 Moreover, tourists in general from around the world also visit here.

-Legends have it that Khawaja Moinuddin Chisti came to India from Persia and dedicated his life to helping and supporting the poor and underprivileged.
+Legend has it that Khawaja Moinuddin Chisti came to India from Persia and dedicated his life to helping and supporting the poor and underprivileged.
 The dargah is the final resting place of Khawaja Moinuddin Chisti and it is believed to have been built by the Mughal emperor Humayun.
 The ambiance inside the premises of the dargah is so divine that one is bound to forget the worries of life and enjoy the moment.

-Hazrat Khawaja Moinuddin Chisti is considered the founder of Islam in India, who spread the teachings of Islam in the country.
+Hazrat Khawaja Moinuddin Chisti is considered the founder of Islam in India.
+He spread the teachings of Islam in the country.
 He breathed his last in 1236 AD and since then people believe that this place has immense divine powers.

 It is owing to this belief that the local people claim that if you pray here wholeheartedly for something with good intentions then it will definitely come to you, no matter what.

 Being built by Mughals, the Ajmer Sharif Dargah has all the prominent features of Mughal architect.
 It comprises tombs, Dalaans, and courtyards.

 2. Huge Cauldrons

 The Ajmer Sharif Dargah premises have 2 huge cauldrons one with a capacity of 2,240 kg and another with a capacity of 4,480kg.
 These cauldrons are used to prepare kheer and sweets on special occasions.